A freelance writer for many years, I like to explore and question everything.

 Laugharne is unusual in that it has one of the the last medieval corporations in existence.
 The corporation is similar to a local council or government, and was established in 1291.
 It is presided over by the 'portreeve', a responsible person of the town, who is voted for each year.

-Laugharne has many unusual local customs, including the Common Walk, that takes place every three years - a 25 mile boundary walk that involves hanging 'victims' by their feet and beating them three times on the backside if they are unable to name certain places along the walk.
-Locals and tourists gather at the pub at 5am in the morning, down several pints of beer and then set off on the walk.
+Laugharne has many unusual local customs, including the Common Walk, that takes place every three years - a 25-mile boundary walk that involves hanging 'victims' by their feet and beating them three times on the backside if they are unable to name certain places along the walk.
+Locals and tourists gather early at the pub at 5:00 a.m., down several pints of beer and then set off on the walk.

 Dylan Thomas's Writing Shed

 Dylan Thomas's writing shed is probably the most famous shed in Wales.
 Often mistakenly referred to as The Boat House, this shed was the former garage erected in the 1920s to house the owner's prized Wolsey car.
-It is rather precariously perched on the cliff edge above the The Boat House, that Thomas shared with his wife, Catlin and their children.
+It is rather precariously perched on the cliff edge above The Boat House, which was shared by Thomas his wife Catlin, and their children.

 Declaring his appreciation for his sponsor, Margaret Taylor, he said, "All I write in this water and tree room on the cliff, every word will be a thanks to you."